Lisa Marie Blair

 The longest distance between two bodies is also a curve

-5 thoughts on “The Curve of Two Bodies”
+5 responses to “The Curve of Two Bodies”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.